bwillis57/hello-world2/README.md

 =================
 My second repository on GitHub
 =================
-I enjoy craft beer in tulip glasses.
+I enjoy craft beer in tulip glasses and love to party.